Texas, the go-it-alone state, is rattled by the failure to keep the lights on

 On Dec.
 23, 1989, the temperature fell to 7 degrees in Houston and 6 in Austin.

-Demand began to rise sharply, and as reserve power supplies were used up, ERCOT told utilities to “shed load” to keep the entire system from crashing.
+Demand began to rise sharply, and as reserve power supplies were used up, ERCOT told utilities to “shed load,” or cut off customers, to keep the system from crashing.

-But, the after-action report by FERC pointed out, “At the same time that demand was increasing, weather-related equipment malfunctions were causing generating units to trip off the line.”
+But, as the follow-up report from FERC pointed out, “At the same time that demand was increasing, weather-related equipment malfunctions were causing generating units to trip off the line.”

-All this was a nearly exact harbinger of what was to come.
+All this was a harbinger of what was to come.

-The Austin American Statesman found a single, forgotten, copy of that report on a Public Utilities Commission shelf in 2011.
+The Austin American Statesman found a single, forgotten copy of that report on a Public Utilities Commission shelf in 2011.

 The paper went looking for it in 2011 because of the cold snap that hit Texas in February of that year.
 ERCOT later acknowledged that 152 of the system’s 550 generating units went off line between Feb.
 1 and Feb.
 4.